salesforce/metabadger/README.md

 Options:\
 --input-file : Provide a csv formatted file containing a list of instances that you'd like to disable the metadata service on\
---dry-run : Setting this option will let you see
+--dry-run : Setting this option will let you see --tags : You can pass a comma seperated list of tags to the CLI to disable those particular instances only

 <!-- commandstop -->